-Despite omicron hurdles, strong economic recovery likely remains on track
+Despite omicron hurdles, strong economic recovery appears on track

 Still, most economists say the head winds, especially those fueled by surging cases of the omicron variant, aren’t in danger of pulling the country back into another recession.

 The economy has grown more resilient with each new variant of the coronavirus, even as it is clear that the economic cycle is intrinsically tied to pandemic caseloads.
-The omicron variant has left a swift and discernible imprint on retail sales, inflation, and even new claims for jobless benefits.
+The omicron variant has left a swift and discernible imprint on retail sales, inflation and even new claims for jobless benefits.
 And while it is expected to curtail U.S. economic growth early this year, economists generally agree that its impacts will fade by the second half of 2022.

 “Omicron will certainly show up in the GDP numbers, but the economy will bounce back quickly,” said Jason Furman, an economics professor at Harvard University who served as an economic adviser during the Obama administration.
 “It’s like a hurricane that scrambles the data for a bit.”